3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 $ python --version
 ```

-**Note:** Python 3 currently has a serial library bug, and will fail during data transfer - so if you are using Python 3 then you will need to install and/or change to Python 2.7:
+**NOTE:** Python 3 currently has a serial library bug, and will fail during data transfer - so if you are using Python 3 then you will need to install and/or change to Python 2.7:
 ```
 $ sudo apt-get install python2.7 python2.7-dev
 $ alias python=python2.7